wattsteve/glusterfs-kubernetes/README.md

 There are no active volume tasks
 ```
 Now that the Volume is created, we can then make it accessible to any of the compute containers running in Kubernetes as demonstrated by the [GlusterFS Kubernetes Volume Plugin Documentation](https://github.com/kubernetes/kubernetes/tree/master/examples/glusterfs)

-## Future Direction

-At present, we're exploring the usage of etcd to allow the GlusterFS peer containers to perform certain actions on initialization, such as automatically forming the trusted storage pool .
-[You can track this work here.](https://github.com/pcuzner/docker-gluster-centos)